14littleraindrop/vhbb_testing/README.md

 of the image.
 Go one level above the directory of the repository and create a build directory.
 In this directory, perform the CMake configuration and compilation
 ```
-cd ..
+cd ../v5-cmakemodule
 mkdir build
 cd build
-cmake ../v3-gitmodule-submodule-jetselector
+cmake ../source
 make
 ```
 which will produce a locally executable `AnalysisPayload` again.

 # Output

-## Basic Kinematic Cuts
+The output file contains histograms with the number of jets and the dijet invariant mass of the two leading jets.
+Both historams are created for the following selections

-This code should produce a pair of histograms that shows the number of jets and the dijet invariant mass of the two leading jets among only those jets that pass the selections of pT>50 GeV and |eta|<2.5.
+- All jets in the event

-## With B-Tagging
+- Jets passing the selection pT>50 GeV and |eta|<2.5

-For this, the user will have to implement the `bool JetSelector::isJetBFlavor(const xAOD::Jet* jet)` function.
+- All calibrated jets in the event
-Then, they should output the same two histograms (the number of jets and the dijet invariant mass of the two highest pT jets) but only for the subset of jets which have been b-tagged.
+- Calibrated jets passing the selection pT>50 GeV and |eta|<2.5